JFchien/EEG-classification/README.md

-Decoding Upper Limb movements from the EEG Signals
+Decoding Upper Limb movements from the EEG Signals<br>
 Jo-fan Chien*, Dawei Li*, Haoyin Xu*, and Qin Li*

-Introduction
+Introduction<br>
 To better improve the life quality of the disabled population, modern prostheses with various mechanisms are developed for those with limb trauma and dysfunctions.
 As researchers point out, an appropriate prosthesis with supporting community service could greatly improve one's ability to produce income and participate